ayodhyag/Employee-Data-Analysis/README.md

 # Employee-Data-Analysis

-Data analysis of employee in a company using SQL and Power BI
+# Data Analysis of Employees in a Company using SQL and Power BI

+# Project Overview
+This project analyzes employee data using Power BI.
+The data cleaning and preparation were done using MySQL.
+The analysis includes various visualizations and insights derived from the data.